llpeterson/direct/ethernet.md

 It's also possible to create a multiway repeater, sometimes called a *hub*, as illustrated in [Figure 3](#hub).
 Like a repeater, a hub just repeats whatever signals it hears on one port out all its other ports.
+The important thing about hubs is that they can be used to connect node to a shared Ethernet without using a tap, meaning the link can be implemented in fiber or twisted pair copper, and not a coax cable.
+This is necessary to achieve the higher Ethernet performance levels.

 Any signal placed on the Ethernet by a host is broadcast over the entire network; that is, the signal is propagated in both directions, and